KArbeRes/MagentaA11yV2/public/content/documentation/web/component/date-picker.md

 #### Date grid table

-   - Use `aria-labelledby="month-year-heading-id"` to label the table
+   - Use `aria-labelledby="month-year-heading-id"` to label the table and `id="month-year-heading-id"` to the element doing the labelling

 #### Date picker buttons